Eventonomy

 • Site owners who want to run community events, meetups, workshops, or conferences on their WordPress site.

-• Organizers (members) who create and manage events - submitting details, handling RSVPs, tracking attendees.
+• Organizers (members) who create and manage events, submitting details, handling RSVPs, tracking attendees.

 • Attendees (members and guests) who discover events, RSVP, bring guests, and subscribe to calendar feeds.